DileepWick/Enoka_App/README.md

 4. Start the frontend development server: `npm start`

 The application should now be running and accessible in your browser.

-## Usage

-[Provide a brief explanation of how to use the application, e.g., how to log in, navigate to different sections, and perform key actions.]

-## API Documentation

-[Provide a brief mention of API documentation if available.
-You can link to a separate documentation file or use tools like Swagger/OpenAPI.
-If no formal documentation exists, you can state that the API endpoints are defined in the backend routes.]

 ## Contributing